-Actions 6.1 and 6.2 are determined to be effective resulting from the district's efforts ensuring students are enrolled and delays/interruptions in instruction are minimized, as demonstrated by growth from base to current year.
-Over six percent of Foster Youth and six percent of Homeless Youth 3rd, 8th and 11th grade student CAASPP scores in Math met or exceeded standards, (Metric 4A).
-Foster Youth and Homeless Youth percentage decreased who were identified as chronically absent - students who are absent from school 10% or more for the total number of days that they are enrolled in school, (Metric 5B).
-Foster Youth percentage reduced who were suspended at least once during the academic year, (Metric 6A).
-XXXX percentage indicated at my school, there is a teacher or other adult who believes that I will be a success, (Local V).
-XXXX percentage indicated at my school, there is a teacher or other adult who really cares about me, (Local W).
-XXXX percentage indicated I feel like my voice matters to adults at my school, (Local X).
-XXXX percentage indicated I feel safe in my school, (Local Y).
+Actions 6.1 and 6.2 are determined to be effective resulting from the district's efforts ensuring students are enrolled and delays/interruptions in instruction are minimized, as demonstrated by growth from base to Year 3 Outcome data.
+The gap between all students and Foster Youth decreased by about six percent for students who were identified as chronically absent - students who are absent from school 10% or more for the total number of days that are enrolled in school, (Metric 5B).
+The gap between all students and Foster Youth decreased by over six percent for suspension rates (Metric 6A).
+The gap between all students and Homeless Youth decreased about 10% for students who indicated at my school, there is a teacher or other adult who really cares about me (Local W).
+Homeless Youth surpassed all students who indicate I feel safe in my school (Local Y).